GaryOderNichts/moonlight-wiiu/README.md

 * Accept the pairing confirmation on your PC
 * Connect to the GFE Server with Moonlight Wii U
 * Play games!

+## Quick Start For Sunshine users

+ * Grab the latest version of sunshine [sunshine](https://github.com/LizardByte/Sunshine)
+ * After installing, ensure host computer has a STATIC IP ADDRESS,
+ * Rename Steam Big Picture in sunshine to Steam -Navigate to applications, then edit Steam Big Picture, rename it to `Steam`, or do the same for Desktop, edit, rename to `Steam` (do this as Moonlight will try to connect to an app named `Steam` you can change this in the conf file, but its recommended to do it this way)
+ * in the `moonlight.conf` file edit in your ip address of the host computer and REMOVE the # in front of it, any settings you want changed the # must be removed for the setting to take place

 ## Configuration